 The EIS should describe all energy requirements, including electricity, natural gas, and/or solid and liquid fuel requirements for the construction and operation of the proposal.
 The locations of any easements should be shown on the infrastructure plan.
-Energy conservation should be briefly described in the context of any Commonwealth, State and local government policies.
+Opportunities for energy conservation should be identified and briefly described in the context of any Commonwealth, State and local government policies.